A shared heritage towards an inclusive future in 50 historical portraits of our Caribbean foremothers.

 Our HERitage is located next to the bar, with a dedicated area for, among other things, a discovery tool kit and opportunities to bring your ancestor to life with photo reconstructions and historical contextualization.

-7 Maart 2025: Iftar Our HERitage x CECD x Moslim Archief (Muslim Archive)
+7 March 2025: Iftar Our HERitage x CECD x Moslim Archief (Muslim Archive)

 Our HERitage, CECD, and Muslim Archive are jointly organizing an Iftar on March 7th.
 The evening will begin with a preliminary program including a panel discussion on Muslim Foodways with Ass.
 Prof. Joud Alkorani, historian Willem Flinterman, and PhD candidate Fausia S. Abdul, followed by a spoken word performance.
 Featuring a special guest performance by the Amsterdam Andalusian Concert!
 Afterwards, we will break the fast together.
 A wonderful opportunity for Muslims and non-Muslims alike to come together!
 Click here to register and view the full program.